DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   In order to validate the proposed solution, the DreamSpot team decided to create a #link("https://dreamspotai.github.io/DreamSpot/")[landing page]#footnote(link("https://dreamspotai.github.io/DreamSpot/")).

   In order to adequately present the product to a wide number of people, the website is divided into three sections:

-  - *Idea section*: a section with a brief comparison between the normal procedure end-users usually adopt to create an itinerary and the simpler method made available by our service;
+  - *idea section* - a section with a brief comparison between the normal procedure end-users usually adopt to create an itinerary and the simpler method made available by our service;

-  - *Gallery section*: a section that briefly presents, thanks to the presence of a carousel made by three images, the expected developed product complete with all functionalities.
+  - *gallery section* - a section that briefly presents, thanks to the presence of a three images carousel, the expected developed product complete with all functionalities.
 In other words, a sort of *sketch* of the future platform;

-  - *Form section*: a section in which users can let us known their interest in the project by simply pressing a button.
-Additionally, people can also choose to send their email in order to be kept updated about the platform's development: this allows the DreamSpot team to separate users who might be interested in the product and people who are really interested in the platform.
+  - *form section* - a section in which users can let us known their interest in the project by simply pressing a button.
+Additionally, people can also choose to send their email in order to be kept updated about the platform development.
+This functionality allows the DreamSpot team to separate users who might be interested in the product and people who are really interested in the platform.

-  The particular structure of the website guarantees that only interested people will eventually scroll until the last section.

-  The last section also present a publicly visible counter of people who manifested interest in the platform.
+  The particular structure of the website guarantees that only interested people will eventually scroll until the last section, which also present a publicly visible counter of people who manifested interest in the platform.

   == Validation

   The validation process for the solution aims to collect a minimum of 50 positive answers (50 visitors that pressed the landing page button), with at least 76% of them also deciding to provide their email.
 Currently the form received a total of 51 answers, with 39 of them (78%) being with an email: the solution is then to be considered validated.

   = Business Model